MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/handle-file-activation.md

 protected override void OnFileActivated(FileActivatedEventArgs args) {
        // TODO: Handle file activation
-       // The number of files received is args.Files.Size
+       // The number of files received is args.Files.Count
        // The name of the first file is args.Files[0].Name }
 ```